 The 5GS supports the USS UAV Authorization and Authentication (UUAA) procedure for a UE supporting UAS services.
-Depending on operator policy or regulatory requirements, the UUAA-MM procedure can be performed by the UE and the AMF at a registration procedure as specified in subclause 5.5.1 or the UUAA-SM procedure can be performed by the UE and the SMF at a PDU session establishment procedure as specified in subclause 6.4.1.
+Depending on operator policy or regulatory requirements, the UUAA-MM procedure can be performed by the UE and the AMF at a registration procedure as specified in subclause 5.5.1.2 or the UUAA-SM procedure can be performed by the UE and the SMF at a PDU session establishment procedure as specified in subclause 6.4.1.2.
 The UE shall support UUAA-MM and UUAA-SM, and the network shall support UUAA-SM and may optionally support UUAA-MM.
 The UUAA procedure needs to be performed by 5GS with USS successfully before the connectivity for UAS services is established.

-During a registration procedure, the UE supporting UAS services provides CAA-level UAV ID to the AMF (see subclause 5.5.1.2), and the AMF may trigger the UUAA-MM procedure.
-If the UE supporting UAS services does not provide CAA-level UAV ID to the AMF and the network is configured to perform UUAA at registration, the AMF may accept the registration and shall reject PDU session establishment requests for UAS services.
-If the UE wants to use the UAS services by providing the CAA Level UAV ID later on, then the UE shall first perform UE-initiated de-registration procedure followed by an initial registration to the 5GS including the CAA Level UAV ID in the registration request.
+During the registration procedure as described in subclause 5.5.1.2, the UE supporting UAS services provides CAA-level UAV ID to the AMF, and the AMF may trigger the UUAA-MM procedure.
+If the UE supporting UAS services does not provide CAA-level UAV ID to the AMF and the network is configured to perform UUAA at registration, the AMF may accept the registration and shall reject PDU session establishment requests for the UAS services.
+If the UE wants to use the UAS services by providing the CAA Level UAV ID later on, then the UE shall first perform UE-initiated de-registration procedure followed by an initial registration to the 5GS including the CAA-level UAV ID in the registration request.

-When a UE supporting UAS services requests to establish a PDU session for USS communication, the UAV provides CAA-level UAV ID to the network (see subclause 6.4.1.2), and the SMF may trigger the UUAA-SM procedure.
-If the UE does not provide CAA-Level UAV ID and the SM subscription for the UE requires the UUAA-SM, the network rejects the UE-requested PDU session establishment procedure for UAS services.
+When a UE supporting UAS services requests to establish a PDU session as described in subclause 6.4.1.2 for USS communication, the UE provides CAA-level UAV ID to the network, and the SMF may trigger the UUAA-SM procedure.
+If the UE does not provide CAA-level UAV ID and the SM subscription data for the UE requires the UUAA-SM, the network rejects the UE-requested PDU session establishment procedure for the UAS services.

 The UE supporting UAS services shall not provide CAA-level UAV ID to the network over non-3gpp access, and the network shall not perform UUAA procedure for non-3gpp access and shall ensure that the UE is not allowed to access any aerial services in non-3GPP access.

-A UE supporting UAS services may provide to the network the USS address or USS FQDN during the registration procedure or PDU session establishment procedure so that the network may use the information to discover the USS.
+If provided by the upper layers, the UE supporting UAS services provides to the network the USS address or USS FQDN and UUAA aviation payload for the UUAA procedure during the registration procedure, UUAA-MM, or PDU session establishment procedure, UUAA-SM, so that the network uses the information to discover the USS.

+Once the UUAA is completed, the UE receives the UUAA result and can also receive a CAA-level UAV ID which may be the same as the one used by the UE or a different one.
+The UE can also receive a UUAA authroization payload which can contain UUAA security information and also once again the UUAA result.
+The UE passes the received information to the upper layers.